 C.J.: YOU COMPWETWY IMPWODED!

-Used again with a live radio drama Frasier was direting.
-Roz had to have emergency dental surgery that day, and arrived on set with an impediment.
-"I can't bewieve that one of our guests could be a ... [resigned] mubable muhberber."
+- Used again with a live radio drama Frasier was directing.
+Roz had to have emergency dental surgery that day, and arrived on set with a collection of impediment from the numb mouth that included this.
+"I can't bewieve that one of our guests could be a ... (resigned) mubable muhberber [multiple murderer]."

 Employer: I'm sorry, but it seems you're having a subliminal effect on everyone in the factory.
 We're very proud of our product, Mr. Fudd, and there's no company in the world that makes a finuh scwew dwivuh...now you've got me doing it!

-Fallout 3 has a boy called Biwwy (Billy).
+- Fallout 3 has a boy called Biwwy (Billy).
 He speaks like this.
-He offers to sell you his Waser Wifle.
+He offers to sell you his Wazer Wifle.
 When you buy the Wifle, you realize that it's the gun's actual name!
-It's better then a "Laser Rifle" (Though Billy also calls those Waser Wifles).
+It's better then a "Laser Rifle" (Though Billy also calls those Wazer Wifles).

-Handel and Greta from the Spyro the Dragon series fit this trope, with one interesting twist: the fact Handel's English deteriorated to Elmer Fudd English from Ripto's Rage to Year of the Dragon: while Greta speaks Elmer Fudd throughout both games, Handel actually speaks normal English in Ripto's Rage but is speaking Elmer Fudd in Year of the Dragon.
+- Handel and Greta from the Spyro the Dragon series fit this trope, with one interesting twist: the fact Handel's English deteriorated to Elmer Fudd English from Spyro 2: Ripto's Rage! to Spyro: Year of the Dragon: while Greta speaks Elmer Fudd throughout both games, Handel actually speaks normal English in Ripto's Rage but is speaking Elmer Fudd in Year of the Dragon.
 Did he get younger, or did she just get him doing it?